169Pi/.github/CONTRIBUTING.md

 **[Make this README yours](profile/README.md#-make-this-readme-yours)** section is where you can plant a flag, in whatever form feels like *you*, using anything we've built at **169pi** as your reference point — a model, a benchmark, a capability, a design decision.
-Today that's mostly [Alpie-Core](https://github.com/169Pi/Alpie-Core); more is on the way.

-You get the byline; we get to point at your work and say *look what our community is making.* That's the whole trade.

 Looking to contribute code, weights, or benchmarks?
 Head to the model repo itself — currently [`169Pi/Alpie-Core`](https://github.com/169Pi/Alpie-Core).